Breidenbach/CordieBotCPP/README.md

   -  8 touches and she tells her origin story.
   -  9 touches and she tells her internal temperature.
 - Holding the button for more than 5 seconds causes a shutdown of the system, so that a reboot can occur.
 CordieBot must be powered off and powered back on to reboot.
 - Checks for a USB drive on start up, and when internet access is disrupted.
 If the USB drive is found, checks for a new wpa_supplicant.conf file or cordiebot executable files.
-If either is found, copy the file(s) using special scripts into the appropriate directory.
-Thus this version has the capability of changing the WIFI name and password without a keyboard as well as updating the software.
-It is expected that the USB drive will be removed during the reboot process.
+If either is found, copy the file(s) using special scripts into the appropriate directory. (the executable files are only copied if the date on the files is newer than the dates on the CordieBot) Thus this version has the capability of changing the WIFI name and password without a keyboard as well as updating the software.
+The USB drive is unmounted after files are copied, as it is expected that the USB drive will be removed after this process.
 - This version uses multithreading to overlap the light show and speech.
 - The CordieBot has an internal fan and temperature sensor, so that when the internal temperature is high the fan may help cool its logic.